julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 Tall and luminous, angelica was once believed to bloom on the feast of St. Michael, and so it earned the name “Archangel Root.”

-In Nordic and Appalachian folk magic, angelica is worn to **ward off illness, enchantment, and malevolent forces—especially for women and children**.
+In Nordic and Appalachian folk magic, angelica is worn to **ward off illness, enchantment, and malevolent forces, especially for women and children**.

 In Hoodoo, it is known as a powerful **protector for women against abuse or spiritual attack**.
 A piece of root carried in the pocket serves as a charm of strength and divine backing.